alexpilavakis/epic-repositories/README.md

     return $this->remember(__FUNCTION__, func_get_args(), [self::CACHE_TAG_COLLECTION]);
 }
 ```
 The above tag will be flushed in `flushGetKeys` which calls `flushCollections()`.
-If you add a custom tag and you want to it to be flushed as well then you can extend `flushCollections` like:
+If you add a custom tag, and you want to it to be flushed as well, then you can extend `flushCollections` like:
 ```php
 public function flushCollections()
 {
     $this->flushTag('myTag');
     parent::flushCollections();
 }
 ```
+If you are adding functions that create a column then, as you can see in AbstractCachingDecorator, you need to add
+`$this->flushCollections();` after the entry is created so that all collections are flushed and can include your new entry/ies.

 ## Contributing